Skip to main content

 1. User Interaction with Nexi Booking: External users access Nexi Booking through an authenticated web interface.
 This interaction starts the process where booking data can be stored or further processed.

-2. Editor Access to Koksmat Studio: Editors use the Koksmat Studio to create workflows.
+2. Editor Access to Magic Button Studio: Editors use the Magic Button Studio to create workflows.
 Once created, these workflows are stored in the PostgreSQL Database through the Workflow Designer.

 3. Workflow Execution: The Workflow Controller coordinates the execution of workflows by interacting with the Workflow Runtime.
 The runtime component executes the steps defined in the workflow, such as sending emails using the Office Graph.